lcn2/pwned-pw-download/README.md

     -U base_url curl(1) files from under base_url (def: https://api.pwnedpasswords.com/range)

     topdir      top of the 4-level pwned password tree to form

-    NOTE: It takes about 25 minutes to download the tree.

-    NOTE: The tree contains 4369 directories and contains 1048576 files not including files such as curl.out and the top level repo files.

     NOTE: For more information see: